lyokha/vim-publish-helper/README.md

 ### Options to choose color scheme

-Here is the algorithm of choosing color scheme in priority order:
+Here is the algorithm for choosing a color scheme in priority order:

 * If tag *&lt;pre&gt;* contains attribute *colorscheme="&lt;value&gt;"* then
   *&lt;value&gt;* is chosen, else